Sapporo Snow Festival (Yuki Matsuri)

 Other things to do

-Aside from the Sapporo Snow Festival, there are also other interesting attractions to visit.
-From the selection of hot wine cafes, which taste substantially more delicious during the winter season.
+Aside from the Sapporo Snow Festival, there are also a variety of other interesting attractions to visit.
+From the selection of hot wine cafes, which taste substantially more delicious during the winter months.
 For beer lovers there is the Sapporo Beer Museum, providing free tours (also available in English) with the chance to taste any of their 3 great beers at the end of the tour.
-I specifically recommend Sapporo Classic, which is generally a rare find and is usually only available in Hokkaido.
-The large array of Ghengis Khan (BBQ lamb) restaurants are also very popular and delicious, so if you have time I would recommend a visit, especially after your Sapporo beer tour, as there is one located next door.
+I specifically recommend Sapporo Classic, which is generally a rare find (in Tokyo anyway) and is usually only available in Hokkaido.
+The large array of Ghengis Khan (BBQ lamb) restaurants are also a treat, with delicious lamb to satisfy your taste buds, something to check into particularly after your Sapporo beer tour, as there is one located nearby.

 Remember though in this season to stay warm, and brrrrring those thermals in the winter season!